8.1 - Introduction

 Medical Support Establishment

-Finally, federal regulations require the Wyoming CSE Program to petition the court to include a private health insurance provision that is accessible and reasonable in cost.
+Finally, federal regulations require the Wyoming CSP to petition the court to include a private health insurance provision that is accessible and reasonable in cost.
 (45 CFR 303.31(b)(1)) If private health insurance is not available at the time the order is established, petition the court to include a cash medical provision until such time as private health insurance is available that is accessible and reasonable.
 (45 CFR 303.31(b)(2))

 To comply with this federal regulation through self assessment, Wyoming shall meet this requirement for seventy-five percent (75%) of all its open cases.
 (45 CFR 305.63(c)(5) and 45 308.2(e)(1))